 Converse ♥ Marimekko

 The first Converse ♥ Marimekko sneakers spring into stores in the spring of 2011.
-Today there are six different sneakers in the Converse ♥ Marimekko collection.
+Altogether, there have been six Converse ♥ Marimekko collections.
 Marimekko has been collaborating with international brand since the mid-1970s.

 New printing machine in Herttoniemi

 The Herttoniemi factory’s production capacity grows three fold as a considerably faster rotary printing machine is installed next to existing print line.
 The original flat screen printing machine is used to print larger and more technically demanding patterns.